In a world where virtually anyone can start a business at the touch of their fingers, it becomes difficult to stand out amongst the crowd.

 A niche is a distinct segment in a market that is underserved or overlooked by most businesses.

-For example: A niche product would be organic shampoo for wavy hair.
+For example, a niche product would be vegan shampoo for wavy hair.
 This is a very specific type of product for people conscious of what goes into their shampoo.
-Which makes it much easier to be competitive for keywords like “organic shampoo”, “wavy hair care” or “animal-friendly hair products”.
+Which makes it much easier to be competitive for keywords like “vegan shampoo”, “wavy hair care” or “animal-friendly hair products”.

 How do I pick the right niche?

-Below are some of the top questions to help you determine the niche for your own product or service.
+Here are some questions to help you determine the niche for your own product or service:

 Create your ideal target persona